 Since co-op is a graduation requirement, the two (or three, if an optional co-op is used) semesters that students are doing their co-op are treated as full-time semesters.
 Much like establishing a relationship with a professor regarding missed class time for athletic competition, students need to establish that same relationship with their co-op supervisors and work out a schedule that is workable for all parties.
 A countless number of our student-athletes have gone on to work for companies they did at least one co-op for.

 What happens if I’m struggling with my classes or life in general?
 Who can I contact?

 Wentworth has many resources to assist students during their collegiate years.
 The Wentworth Counseling Center offers a safe, confidential environment where students can share thoughts and feelings, explore issues of concern, and gain awareness and insight into their lives.
-The Center for Teaching and Learning is available to assist all Wentworth students with academic challenges in the areas of math, science, technical courses specific to majors, and writing.
-The CTL is a supportive and safe learning environment for students looking to improve or maintain their academic standing.
+Wentworth also offers many services through academic and student support.
 In addition, many of our teams have either mandatory study halls or study halls designed for student-athletes who coaches feel need extra assistance.

 If I get hurt during the season, do I lose that season of eligibility?